-In rare instances where a student may not have received all of the federal financial aid funds earned before withdrawing from classes, the student may be due what is referred to as a post-withdrawal disbursement.
-A federal grant, with the exception of a Pell Grant for a student whose Free Application for Federal Student Aid or FAFSA was selected for Verification, must have been awarded prior to withdrawal for the grant to be considered under post-withdrawal disbursement.
 A federal loan (Direct Subsidized Student Loan or Direct Unsubsidized Student Loan) must have been accepted by the student, or by the parent in the case of a Direct Parent PLUS Loan, and the loan award’s acceptance must have been sent to or “originated” with the US Department of Education prior to the student's withdrawal to be eligible for post-withdrawal disbursement.
+Also, a Direct Loan Master Promissory Note or MPN must have been completed by the time a return of Title IV calculation is performed by the school for the loan award to be eligible for post-withdrawal disbursement.

-The student's permission (or parent's for a Direct Parent PLUS Loan) is required to disburse loan funds stemming from a post-withdrawal determination; in most other cases, permission also is required.
+The student's permission (or parent's for a Direct Parent PLUS Loan) is required to disburse loan funds stemming from a post-withdrawal determination.
 With that, the Student Financial Aid Office will contact the student (or parent) if a post-withdrawal disbursement is applicable and eligibility requirements have been met/or of any additional application steps that are required prior to disbursement, such as completion of loan entrance counseling.

 If a student stops attending all classes, does not officially withdraw, and fails to earn a passing grade in at least one course and/or has a 0.0 GPA for the term, the student may be considered an unofficial withdrawal.
 Consequently, such a student may owe unearned federal aid and will be notified of the amount of aid that must be repaid.

-At the end of each semester after final grades have been recorded, the Student Financial Aid Office identifies aid recipients to whom unofficial withdrawal status may apply.
+At the end of each term (fall semester, spring semester, and summer) after final grades have been recorded, the Student Financial Aid Office identifies aid recipients to whom unofficial withdrawal status may apply.
 Grades reported by professors and the last week of the student’s academic activity reflected by those grades are utilized in the review process.
 When a student's academically-related activity does not definitively put the student beyond the 60% point of the term, the student may owe for unearned federal aid as an unofficial withdrawal.
 Academic-related activities include:

 - physically attending a class where there is an opportunity for direct interaction between the instructor and students;